steldevs/web-app-boilerplate/readme.md

 Register a user and then use its credentials to login.

 ### Running for development
 After you've migrated the database navigate to the react app's directory and run `npm install` to install the required packages.
+Run `npm run` to start and publish the dev build server.

 Then open the .net solution file in Visual Studio and build & run from there.
 The frontend will be accessible at `localhost:3000` when running in dev mode.